f1redf0x/exvirion-web/content/posts/align_your_spine.md

 * The history of vulnerability databases
 * The value of having an unbounded score
 * Why clients need to focus on the quality over quantity of vulns
-* The history of the fiber backbone that runs the country.
+* The history of the fiber backbone that runs the country
-* Etc.
+* Etc

 There was one topic though that I felt I'd like to take a crack at.
-At the 33:42 minute mark of the video Steve Carter or Scott Kuffer asked the question:
+At the 33:42 minute mark of the video, Steve Carter asked the question:

 ```
 What do you see as like the biggest gaps today in the technology or the biggest weaknesses and what do you see... in the coming years, changing with regard to the technology side of the house...?